-Just a few minutes north of the city centre Jericho was once the industrial heart of Oxford.
-Today it is one of the most desirable neighbourhoods in the country but 150 years ago it was smoky noisy smelly and relentlessly productive.
+Our tour explores Jericho, a neighbourhood just a few minutes north of the city centre.
+Today it’s one of the most desirable areas in the country.
+But 150 years ago it was smoky, noisy, smelly and relentlessly productive.

-But the focus will be on the factory workers printers publishers and hospital staff who worked lived and died on these streets.
+You’ll hear stories of kings, politicians and rock stars - but our real focus will be on the factory workers, printers, publishers and hospital staff who worked, lived and died on these streets.

 Meet at the corner of Wellington Square and St John’s Street.